 Once you have keyed in hours/units/salary on one+ timecard, you will be required to bring those transactions through a proofing session before a check or invoice can be made.
 The purpose of the proofing step is to catch and flag any errors, such as the employee missing an SSN or an outlandish amount of hours entered in (for example, let's say someone keyed in 400 instead of 40 -- this would be caught in the proofing step).

-An introduction to proofing:
+An Introduction to Proofing

+Highlight and select the proofing box found under pay/bill.
 Think of the number of open proofing sessions as the number of service reps keying in time.
 Each user who keys in time will have a proofing session tied to their name.
 To begin, select to proof transactions.

-*Note- Want to save a few clicks?
+*Note* Want to save a few clicks?
 In the time entry dashboard simply expand the actions menu and then select proof my timecards or proof timecards to be brought directly into the proofing step.

-Step 2: Review Transactions.
+Step 2: Review Transactions

 After selecting next, the second step is to review the list of transactions that will be proofed.
-The purpose of this step is to allow for a visual check -- scan the pay rates, bill rates, hours, etc. and see if any red flags present themselves.
+The purpose of this step is to allow for a visual check -- scan the pay rates, hours, etc. and see if any red flags present themselves.

 From this page, service reps can also navigate directly to related employee, customer, and assignment records via the icons in the upper right to investigate or make necessary corrections.

-*Note- From this screen the user can also navigate to the transaction, refresh transactions, view assignments, view customers, view employees, view orders, print results, or export results that are tied to the transactions in the proofing run that was selected.
+*Note* From this screen the user can also navigate to the transaction, refresh transactions, view assignments, view customers, view employees, view orders, print results, or export results that are tied to the transactions in the proofing run that was selected.
 This is done by highlighting a line item and selecting the icon tied to the action in the upper right-hand corner.

 This will bring the user to the last screen of proofing a payroll run.
 Once this screen appears the user will know that the transaction session has been proofed.
 From here they have the option to select "Yes, close the session." which will allow these transactions to be pulled into payroll and invoice runs.
 To close the proofing session, simply click finish.

 Also located on our final screen is direct access to the "transaction summary report."